percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-The backup should be prepared with the keyring file and type that was used when backup was being taken.
-This means that if the keyring has been rotated, or you have upgraded from a plugin to a component between the base and incremental backup that you must use the keyring that was in use when the first incremental backup has been taken.
+The backup should be prepared with the keyring file and type that was used when the backup was being taken.
+This means that if the keyring has been rotated, or you have upgraded from a plugin to a component between the base and incremental backup, you must use the keyring used when the first incremental backup was taken.

 Preparing the second incremental backup is a similar process: apply the
 deltas